tweag/python-monorepo-example/2018-07-09-funflow-example.md

 is constant time.

 However, this goes a step further.
-Because of funflow's caching our tool, unlike GNU's `make`, doesn't re-build targets _even after reverting back changes_.
+Because of Funflow's caching our tool, unlike GNU's `make`, doesn't re-build targets _even after reverting back changes_.
 Say `factorial.cpp` took a long time to build and was part of a larger project.
 Suppose further that to fix a bug in this large project,